.38 Super: Usage

+During World War II, the Office Of Strategic Service used M1911 pistols in .38 Super.
+The Norwegian resistance used .38 Super M1911 pistols, purchased 1,429 examples in mid-1940 by the British Purchasing Commission.
+King Haakon VII of Norway used one of the .38 Super M1911s as his personal defence weapon in WW2.

 The .38 Super has made a comeback in IPSC and USPSA sports shooting raceguns, particularly when equipped with a compensator, because it exceeds the power factor threshold to be considered a "major" charge, while having much more manageable recoil than .45 ACP.
 Part of the felt recoil reduction is due to the use of lighter-weight bullets.
 The main cause of reduced felt recoil is a compensator, or muzzle brake.
-The compensator works by diverting gases at the muzzle.
-The greater the gas volume, or the higher the pressure, the greater the effectiveness of a compensator.
-As the .38 Super runs at a higher chamber pressure than the .45 ACP, a compensator will have more recoil-reduction effect.

-The comeback began in the early 1980s, when Rob Leatham and Brian Enos began experimenting with, and competing with, .38 Super pistols in IPSC.
+The comeback began in the early 1980s when Rob Leatham and Brian Enos began experimenting and competing with .38 Super pistols in IPSC.
 At the time, single-stack 1911s in .45 ACP were dominant.
 Their .38 Super pistols held one or two more rounds simply due to the smaller case diameter.
 However, the biggest advantage was the muzzle brake, allowing for faster follow-up shots, and thus faster stages and subsequent higher scores.
 Competitors still using .45 ACP pistols attempted to keep pace, both by adding compensators and by reducing bullet weight, quickly reaching the limit at 152-155 grains.
 The .38 Super could be loaded with a bullet as light as 115 grains.

-Use of compensators in competition is limited to the Open Division in IPSC and USPSA.
-The other divisions there do not permit their use, and the International Defensive Pistol Association (IDPA) does not permit them at all.
-Lacking a compensator, a .38 Super, running at major, has felt recoil much like that of a .45 ACP, and more than that of a 9mm Parabellum.